 In the case where $d > s(s-1)$, Gruson and Peskine showed in \cite{GP1} that

-and that $g(C)=G(d,s)$ if and only if $C$ is linked to a plane curve of degree $r$ by a c.i. of type $(s,f)$, $f:=(d+r)/s$.
-Note that this description of a curve $C$ of $\HH(d,G(d,s))_{sc}$ makes it possible to use Theorem~\ref{thmcomp} to find $ \dim V $ where $V \subset \HH(d,G(d,s))_{sc} $ is the irreducible component containing $(C)$.
-Indeed, we may assume a general enough member $C'$ of $V$ is contained in a smooth surface of degree $s$ because the inequality $r < s$ allows us to start with a smooth plane curve $E$ of degree $r$ contained in a smooth surface of degree $s$ and then make a linkage via a c.i. of type $(s,f)$ to get $C'$.
+and that $g(C)=G(d,s)$ if and only if $C$ is directly linked to a plane curve of degree $r$ by a c.i. of type $(s,f)$, $f:=(d+r)/s$.
+Note that this description of a curve $C$ of $\HH(d,G(d,s))_{sc}$ makes it possible to use Theorem~\ref{thmcomp} below to find $ \dim V $ where $V \subset \HH(d,G(d,s))_{sc} $ is the irreducible component containing $(C)$.
+Indeed, we may assume a general member of $V$ is contained in a smooth surface of degree $s$ because the inequality $r < s$ allows us to start with a smooth plane curve $E$ of degree $r$ contained in a smooth surface of degree $s$ and then make a linkage via a c.i. of type $(s,f)$ to get a curve $C'$ which, by \cite[Ex.\,3.13]{K3}, belongs to $ V$.
 Since $C' \equiv fH-E$, $H$ a hyperplane section, Theorem~\ref{thmcomp} applies and we get $\dim V$ from \eqref{maxgendim}.